CodeofRahul/Unit_Testing_Mini-Project/README.md

 **Performance Testing**: Testing to ensure that the system meets performance requirements and can handle expected levels of traffic.

+### What is Test Case?

+A test case is a set of instructions that defines a particular test scenario, including the input data, expected output, and any pre- or post-conditions.

+### Overview of the Test Suite

+A test suite is a collection of test cases that are grouped together for a specific purpose, such as testing a particular feature or module.

+### Test Fixtures

+A test fixture is the preparation work that is required before running a test case, and the cleanup work that is required after the test case has run

+### Skipping Tests

+A skipped test case is a test case that is not run because is is currently not implemented or because it is not applicable in the current environment.

 ## Bash Environment Commands